LPP (company): 1991–2000

-2001-2013
+2001–2013

 In 2001, LPP made its début on the Warsaw Stock Exchange.
 The next two years saw the expansion of Reserved brand to the markets of Central and Eastern Europe.
 In 2002, the company stores were opened in Russia, Estonia, the Czech Republic, Latvia, and Hungary, and in 2003 in Lithuania, Ukraine and Slovakia.
-Thanks to the success of the brand, the company expanded its portfolio and opened a Cropp store in Poland in 2004.
+The company expanded its portfolio and opened a Cropp store in Poland in 2004.
 In the following years the brand was launched in Estonia, Slovakia, and Latvia (2005) as well as in Lithuania, Russia, and the Czech Republic (2006).
 The years 2007 - 2008 were the period of development of activity on the Romanian and Bulgarian markets.
 In 2008, LPP opened its Distribution Centre in Pruszcz Gdański.
 In the same year, LPP took over a Cracow-based company - Artman - owner of House and Mohito brands.
 Owing to this transaction, LPP became the largest clothing company in Poland and the owner of four brands.
 In 2013, the company's portfolio was expanded by Sinsay brand.

-2014-2019
+2014–2019

 In 2014, the company was included in the WIG20 index, and the flagship brand - Reserved - appeared on the German market.
 In the same year, all LPP products made their debut in Croatia.
 In the following year, the company expanded into the Middle East.
 At the end of 2017, the LPP sales network comprised more than 1,700 stores with a total area of 1 million square metres.
 In 2017, the LPP product office was opened in Warsaw, and Reserved, Cropp and House brands made their débuts in Belarus and Serbia.
 In 2017 LPP opened a Reserved store on Oxford Street in London.
 2018 saw further debuts of LPP stores on new markets, including in Israel, Kazakhstan, and Slovenia.
 In 2019 the Company opened first stores in Bosnia and Herzegovina and Finland.